 Two Union Square – Seattle

-Many and of great importance were the challenges that made this wonderful and innovative work possible.
-On the technical side, a 3D curved mosaic in vein match Roman Travertine was realized, through the continious kerf technique.
+Many and of great importance were the challenges that we faced and that made this wonderful and innovative work possible.
+On the technical side, a 3D curved mosaic in vein match roman travertine was realized, through the continuous kerf technique.

-In order to successfully create this project we had to pay attention to every single detail and construct part of this wall in our laboratories to guarantee its realisation.
-Our Roman Travertine was chosen for its silent but eloquent expressiveness, which recalls nature in all of its magnificence.
+In order to successfully create this project, we had to pay attention to every single detail and construct part of this wall in our laboratories to guarantee its realization.
+Our roman travertine was chosen for its silent but eloquent expressiveness, which recalls nature in all of its magnificence.